 We publish details about our functions, including decision-making powers and other powers affecting members of the public, and the rules, guidelines, practices and precedents relating to those functions and powers that is operational information required to be published under sections 8(2)(c) and 8(2)(j) of the FOI Act.
 You can find information about:

 - our structure and the range of payments and services we offer

 - our functions and powers under legislation we administer

 - all operational material and procedural material for staff.
 Operational material is published except where publication may be restricted or prohibited under FOI Act exemptions or other legislation

-- our corporate publications and resources – like our budget, corporate plan, enterprise agreements and finances
+- our reports and statistics – like our budget, corporate plan, enterprise agreements and finances

 You can also find a range of your personal information through your: